IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 `if (cs != signature) { throw new Error('FAILED'); }`

 Keep in mind that in most cases you should check the header to see which algorithm was used in the signature.
-I can skip that part here for our purposes.
+I can skip that part here.

 ## Conclusion